bukun/GISLite/ReadMe.rst

 SSG JUST means for HTML, CSS and JavaScript.
 The application run with MapServer with Apache2 CGI, and MapProxy which running via Python.

 Example: http://www.osgeo.cn/gislite/

+2020-3-5, update: Using Sphinx as the replacement to publish the HTML result.

 说明
 ---------------------------------------